KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/auth/configure-keycloak-oidc-eks.md

 ---
-title: "EKS OIDC With Keycloak"
+title: "Keycloak as OIDC Provider for AWS EKS"
-description: "Step-by-step guide on configuring Keycloak as OIDC Identity Provider for EKS, enabling Single Sign-On capabilities for enhanced security."
+description: "Configure Keycloak as the OIDC provider for AWS EKS: create clients and groups, associate the provider, and map RBAC roles for SSO kubectl access."
 sidebar_label: "EKS OIDC With Keycloak"
 ---
 <!-- markdownlint-disable MD025 -->